uhellstr/oracle.rest-json/README.md

 1. First you need to run the "setup_schema.sql" script as SYS.

 Now before running it look at the ACL part and change the password for the F1_DATA schema if not in a private demo environment.
-You must have APEX installed before attempting to run the script and depending on the version of APEX you have you need to change the script to match your APEX installation schema.
+You must have APEX installed before attempting to run the script.
+The script will automaticly find out the latest installed version of APEX and add it to the ACL list.

-The script defaults to 19.1 of APEX and in that version the schemaname is APEX_190100.
-You must change that to match the version of APEX installed in your database in all places where it is used in the script.

 You also have to look at the DBMS_NETWORK_ACL_ADMIN.ASSIGN_ACL where you set the hostname for the server where the Oracle database is installed.

 In the example it is set to 'localhost'.
-You need to change that to match your environment.
+You need to change that to match your environment if necessary.

 The ACL part (Access Control List) is where we tell the Oracle database that we allow for doing http calls from inside the database and to a website outside our protected environment.
 It is quite complex configuration so I refer to the official Oracle documentation for you to read more about ACL's in Oracle.